Skip to content

 Lean as Authority

 All correctness is expressed and verified in Lean.
+No external system defines or validates theory semantics.

 Relationship to Other Theory Repositories